mgblackwater/stevekinney.net/content/courses/testing/how-tests-work.md

 ## Expect Expectation

-If you _really_ want to make sure that you're tests aren't just passing because they're not failing, you can expect that there should be one or more assertions in your test.
+If you _really_ want to make sure that your tests aren't just passing because they're not failing, you can expect that there should be one or more assertions in your test.

 ```ts
 expect.hasAssertions();